Edmonton, London: North Middlesex Hospital

 North Middlesex Hospital is located in Sterling Way, Upper Edmonton.
 Built in 1842 by the Edmonton Board of Guardians as the Edmonton Union Workhouse.
 A separate infirmary block was opened in 1910.
 Much of the building was taken over for use as a military hospital in 1915, during the First World War, was returned to civilian use in 1920 and renamed the North Middlesex Hospital.

 Salisbury House

-Salisbury House dates to the late 16th/early 17th century, and is the oldest building in Edmonton apart from All Saints' Church.
-The house which is located in Bury Street West, Lower Edmonton has been a private residence and a school before it was bought by Edmonton council in 1936.
+Salisbury House in Bury Street West, Lower Edmonton dates from the late 16th/early 17th century, and is the oldest building in Edmonton apart from All Saints' Church.
+The house was a private residence and then a school before it was bought by Edmonton council in 1936.
 The building was established as an arts centre in 1957 (the first to be provided by a local authority in London).
 In 1992 it underwent a major restoration.
 The house is Grade II listed along with some of the surrounding walls.

 The Crescent

-A terrace of twenty-five Georgian houses, located in the Hertford Road, built between 1826 and 1851 by a London solicitor.
+A terrace of twenty-five Georgian houses in the Hertford Road, built between 1826 and 1851 by a London solicitor.
 By the late 19th century the properties in the Crescent had been largely split into flats.